84monta/SimulatedAnnealing/README.md

 - T_LOOP   How many time do you try to change a status on each temperature

 ## Input data
-You can use data which is donloaded from QNNCloud web page.
+You can use data which is donwloaded from QNNCloud web page.
 ```
 #f = open('201712030215556824-Jij.json', 'r') # for 100 CHANGE PERSON =100
 f = open('201711282214561557-Jij.json', 'r') # for 1000 CHANGE PERSON =1000